subquery/documentation/docs/academy/herocourse/module2.md

 ### High level steps

-1. Initialise the starter project
+1. Initialise the starter project.
 2. Update your mappings, manifest file and graphql schema file by removing all the default code except for the handleEvent function.
-3. Generate, build and deploy your code
+3. Generate, build and deploy your code.
-4. Deploy your code in Docker
+4. Deploy your code in Docker.
-5. Query for address balances in the playground
+5. Query for address balances in the playground.

 ### Detailed steps